shadowkras/GenericContext/README.md

     _dbContext = dbContext ?? throw new ArgumentNullException("dbContext");
 }
 ```
+From now on, your repository instances will have a full set of CRUD methods (Insert, Update, Delete, Select, etc) already implemented.

 This project also uses a pattern where each entity's may do its own mapping, done using a method called **Configure**, as the example:

 ```